meilisearch/documentation/resources/cookbooks/running_production.md

 [Latest MeiliSearch Stable Version](https://github.com/meilisearch/MeiliSearch/releases/latest)

-> At the time this article was written, latest stable version is v0.10.1
+> At the time this article was written, latest stable version was v0.10.1

 ```bash
 # Get a fresh copy of MeiliSearch source code